 In addition to gallstones, cholecystitis can be due to:

-- infection in the CBD drainage system
+- infection of the CBD drainage system

-- CBD blockage
+- a CBD blockage

-- excess cholesterol in the gallbladder (can happen during pregnancy or after rapid weight loss)
+- excess cholesterol in the gallbladder, which can happen during pregnancy or after rapid weight loss

 - decreased blood supply to the gallbladder because of diabetes

 - tumors in the gallbladder, which is rare

 When you experience repeated or prolonged attacks of cholecystitis, it becomes a chronic condition.